 Champagne Pascal Agrapart

-Created by Arthur Agrapart at the end of the 19th century, he already made its wine as a true harvester-manipulator and claimed methods of artisanal cultivation and winemaking.
-Unfortunately the World War I went through it and did not favor the development of the vineyard.
-It was his grandson, Pascal’s father at the head of the estate in 2010, who repaired the estate in the 1950s by buying vines.
-Pascal joined his father at the beginning of the 80s and established the parceling of his vintages from 1995.
-He selected 3 families of soils: a superficial clay soil, a limestone soil and a clay-limestone soil, the three being on the surface of the chalky base of the Côte des Blancs.
+Created by Arthur Agrapart at the end of the 19th century, he already made his wine like a true harvester-handler and demanded methods of artisanal cultivation and winemaking.
+Unfortunately, World War I came through it and did not favour the development of the vineyard.
+It was his grandson, Pascal’s father, manager of the estate in 2010, who repaired the estate in the 1950s through the purchase of vines.
+Pascal joined his father at the beginning of the 80s and introduced the parcelization of its vintages from 1995 onwards.
+He selected 3 soil families: a superficial clay soil, a limestone soil and a clay-limestone soil, the three being on the surface of the chalky base of the Côte des Blancs.
 “My father used to say to me:” You work your vine like a garden “.
 The soils here have always been worked, I did not have to reintroduce a practice with difficult conversion”, explains Pascal.
-Pascal and his son Ambroise still claim today that they belong to the harvesters-manipulators.
+Pascal and his son Ambroise still claim today that they belong to the harvester-handlers.